perforce/p4prometheus/INSTALL.md

   SUCCESS: 8 rules found
 ```

-Please customize the below for things like `serverid` values and replica host names.
+Please customize the below for things like `instance` and `servername` values and replica host names.

 ```yaml
 groups: